awsdocs/amazon-vpc-user-guide/doc_source/what-is-amazon-vpc.md

 Amazon Virtual Private Cloud \(Amazon VPC\) enables you to launch AWS resources into a virtual network that you've defined\.
 This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS\.

+The following diagram shows an example VPC\.
+The VPC has one subnet in each of the Availability Zones in the Region, EC2 instances in each subnet, and an internet gateway\.

+![\[A VPC with an internet gateway and subnets in three Availability Zones.\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/how-it-works.png)

 ## Features<a name="amazon-vpc-features"></a>

 The following features help you configure a VPC to provide the connectivity that your applications need: